tweedegolf/storage-abstraction/publish/Storage/README.md

 > Note that adding `{ACL: "public-read"}` or `{ACL: "public-read-write"}` also makes files in a private bucket publicly accessible!

 If the bucket was created successfully the `value` key will hold the string "ok".

 If you wanted to create a public bucket and the bucket couldn't be made public for instance because you use the AmazonS3 adapter i.c.w.
-Backblaze or Cloudflare R2, `value` will hold "Bucket {bucket_name} created successfully but you can only make this bucket public using the web console".
+Backblaze or Cloudflare R2, `value` will hold `Bucket ${bucketName} created successfully but you can only make this bucket public using the web console`.

 If the bucket exists or if creating the bucket fails for another reason the `error` key will hold the error message.